How to virtually eliminate hunger and homelessness in America before this decade ends:

 Stop associating with churches or any believer who participates in any hunger or homeless program.

 What individuals do with their own money, as long as it doesn’t take away needed resources from their own family in any way, is fine.
-Our natural sense of jealousy makes us guarded against throwing good money after bad, especially to strangers.
+Our natural sense of jealousy guards and protects us against throwing good money after bad, especially to strangers.
 With prayer and discernment, we might see individual situations where we want to use our own resources to help somebody temporarily.
 That is a good thing.

 Theft is a crime that should always be prosecuted.
 Churches with food lines that don’t immediately repent of misusing its congregation’s money should be padlocked and those involved should be prosecuted for theft and for harming the poor among us.